May Henriquez: Biography

 Henriquez set up a studio in the carriage house of Landhuis Bloemhof.
 She started to take interest in the Curaçao cultural scene, and in 1950 was co-founder of the Scientific Library which is nowadays part of the University of Curaçao, and became chairperson of the Cultural Advisory Commission of Curaçao.
 Her estate developed into a meeting place for the art scene attracting artists like Cola Debrot, Corneille and Peter Struycken.

 In 1953, Henriquez started translating plays in Papiamentu.
 The play Ami, Dokter?
 Lubidá!, a translation of Le Médecin malgré lui by Molière, was successful.
 This encouraged Henriquez to start translating and adapting more works into Papiamentu.
 Henriquez was considered a talented sculptor. and remained active until the mid 1970s when she started to focus on writing.

 In 1981, Henriquez published Yaya ta konta, a collection of original stories based on the oral traditions of Curaçao.
 In 1988, she published Ta asina o ta asana?, a study on the influence of the Sephardi Jews on the development of Papiamentu for which she was awarded the Pierre Lauffer Prize.

 In 1982, Henriquez started to work for Maduro & Curiel's Bank, and became the chair of the supervisory board of the bank in 1996.
-In 1985, she became Officer in the Order of Orange-Nassau.
-Henriquez died on 15 October 1999.
+In 1985, she was appointed an Officer in the Order of Orange-Nassau.
+Henriquez died on 15 October 1999, at the age of 84.